-Run DOS / Cmd command Action events (68000, 68002, 68202, 68402) and Start program / application Action events (67000, 67002, 67202, 67402) may end with errorlevels / exit codes that indicate the termination status of executed DOS / Cmd command or program / application.
-Errorlevels / exit codes can help in finding the particular reason of command's or application's termination.
-Although Automation Workshop shows errorlevels / exit codes in decimal format, they are also referred as hexadecimal or negative decimal values.
+Run DOS / Cmd command Action events (68000, 68002, 68202, 68402) and Start program / application Action events (67000, 67002, 67202, 67402) may end with errorlevels or exit codes, that indicate the termination status of executed Command or Application.
+They can help in finding the particular reason of command's or application's termination.
+Although Automation Workshop shows codes in decimal format, they are also referred as hexadecimal or negative decimal values.

 |The system cannot find the file specified.
 Indicates that the file can not be found in specified location.|

 |The system cannot find the path specified.
 Indicates that the specified path can not be found.|